 Vodafone submits that any-to-any connectivity is promoted through the continued declaration of the MTAS except where MNOs have countervailing bargaining power such as with SMS and MTM voice termination.
-Vodafone considers regulation of FTM voice termination as an appropriate response to potential connectivity breakdowns caused by abuse of each MNOs' monopoly power over its FTM MTAS.104
+Vodafone observes that MNOs with sufficient market share have incentives in establishing interconnect agreements with other established MNOs, such as the interconnection agreements with respect to the supply of SMS and MMS.
+Vodafone is of the view that regulation of FTM voice termination is appropriate in light of potential connectivity breakdowns which may be caused by abuse of each MNOs' monopoly power over its FTM MTAS.
+127